Fox Tucson Theatre: History

-The Fox, originally to be called "The Tower", was built in 1929 by Nicholas Diamos for his Southern Arizona "Lyric Amusement" chain of theaters.
+The Fox, originally to be called "The Tower", was built in 1929 by The Diamos Family for their Southern Arizona "Lyric Amusement" chain of theaters.
 Other theaters owned by the Diamos family included the Plaza Theater in Tucson and the Grand Theatre in Douglas.
-Before the Tower's completion, Fox offered to buy the theater, threatening to build a larger theatre and make its films exclusive to that theatre if the Diamos did not sell.
+Before the Tower's completion, Fox offered to buy the theater, threatening to build a larger theatre and make its films exclusive to that theatre if the Diamos's did not sell.
 Diamos sold the theatre but was given a contract to manage it.

 The Fox Tucson Theatre is located in the heart of downtown Tucson, Arizona.
 The theater, a 1,200 seat 30000 sqft structure, is the only known example of a Southwestern Art Deco movie palace.

 The Fox Theatre was originally designed to be a dual vaudeville/movie house that would include a stage, a full fly loft, and dressing rooms underneath the stage.
 Due to the Great Depression and the up-and-coming "talkies", there were limited opportunities to hold live plays and performances, and as such, the dressing rooms were never completed.
 By the time the Fox Theatre's construction was completed, the overall budget increased from $200,000 to $300,000, including the furnishings.

 It opened on April 11, 1930, and closed on June 18, 1974.
 Original programming at the theater included; movies, community events, vaudeville performances and the Tucson chapter of the Mickey Mouse Club.
+Although the popular Mickey Mouse Club was open to all children of Tucson, all other theater programming was segregated and African American theatergoers were required to sit in the back balcony, as recalled by Tucsonian Flyod Thompson.
 The building, listed on the National Register of Historic Places as a "Nationally Significant Structure" is so listed due to its unique decor and special acoustical treatment, 'Acoustone', designed due to the advent of "Talkie" movies, and is the only known example of the material in existence.

 Opening night, April 11, 1930, proved to be the biggest party the small community of Tucson had ever seen.
 With Congress Street closed and waxed for dancing, four live bands, a live radio broadcast and free trolley rides downtown, the party was one not to be missed.
 Those lucky enough to have bought tickets in advance—3,000 or so people—enjoyed the show inside as well as out.
 The film Chasing Rainbows, a Movietone short, and a Mickey Mouse cartoon were well received by both audiences that evening, and the Fox Theatre began its 40-year life as the center of Tucson's entertainment world.

 Competition from other venues, drive-ins and television conspired to end the run of popularity the Fox had enjoyed.
 Partial remodels of the theater left it with most of its original details, but vanishing retail and housing downtown spelled the end in 1974.
 Various efforts to revive the theatre were unsuccessful, but the property was spared the wrecking ball.